Harmxn02/C3L-FashionMirror/README.md

 After running the above commands, you can access the application by visiting `http://localhost:3000/` in your web browser.

+### Usage

+In the frontend application, you press the "Start Camera" button to start the camera.
+You can then press the "Take Picture" button to take a picture of yourself.
+The AI model will then detect the clothing items you are wearing (and their colors) and display it on the screen.

 ### Tools Used

 - [FastAPI](https://fastapi.tiangolo.com/)